SmithCollege/a2-caesar-cipher-nargiza/README.md

 Your readme should include the following information.
 Each student needs to submit all of this information independently, even when pair programming.

-Programming Partner Name:
+Programming Partner Name: N/A

-Other Collaborators (and kudos to people who were especially helpful):
+Other Collaborators (and kudos to people who were especially helpful): TA Jade Lilian

-References Used:
+References Used: Geeks for Geeks - principle of the caesar cioher

 ## Reflection Questions

 What was your favorite part of this assignment?

-Creating Caesar cipher itslef, thinking about how to shift the objects within array
+I really enjoyed creating the Caesar cipher.
+It was satisfying to see how shifting letters within an array could transform a message.
+I liked figuring out how to move the elements and handling cases when the shift wrapped around the end of the array—it felt like solving a neat little puzzle.

 What was most challenging about this assignment?

-Making sure that all the tests are running and debugging them
+Debugging was definitely the toughest part.
+I spent a lot of time making sure all the tests passed, and it was sometimes frustrating to track down the little mistakes that were causing the tests to fail.
+However, each bug fixed made the code feel more solid and taught me a bit more about careful testing.

 General comments on your experience with this assignment:

-It was very interesting in terms of both working with new platform (GitHub classroom) and being in the role of tester
+Working with GitHub Classroom for the first time was a cool experience.
+It pushed me to adopt new tools and step into the tester role, which gave me a fresh perspective on the importance of thorough testing.